 The second of the larger banks on our list is TIAA Bank.
 Their Small Business Checking is a great option for small eCommerce businesses that want a long-term banking option.
 It has no monthly fees, ATM reimbursement, and convenient mobile check deposits.

 One drawback of this account is that it requires $1,500 to open, which may be tough for a startup.
-That being said, it also offers an APY of 1.21% for the first year, which is higher than many savings accounts.
-If you have the capital and expect to grow quickly, this is a very good account option.
+That being said, it also offers annual percentage yield (APY) of 1.21% for the first year, which is higher than many other high yield savings accounts.
+If you have the capital and expect to grow quickly, a checking and savings account is a very good option.

 The oldest online bank in the U.S., Axos is built conveniently to serve eCommerce businesses.
 There are no physical locations, but your money can be accessed from any ATM in the U.S. and fees will be reimbursed.
 Accounts are also free to open and have no minimum balance requirements.
-New business owners can even get $100 when opening an account.
+A new business owner can even get $100 when opening an account.

 Best eCommerce Bank

-Choosing a bank for your eCommerce business can be complicated, so we've broken it out into a few categories that you may fall under.
+Choosing a brick and mortar bank for your eCommerce business can be complicated, so we've broken it out into a few categories that you may fall under.
 Unlike our list of checking accounts, here we're looking at banks with a narrow lens.

 Here are the best banks: